 - You can easily add media, like images and videos, to your articles

-- WordPress is SEO friendly – this is a significant factor because SEO is what will drive traffic to your site
+- WordPress is SEO-friendly – this is an important factor because SEO is what will drive traffic to your site

 One of my favorite features of WordPress is the enormous library of available themes.
 In fact, it can be somewhat overwhelming because there are so many to choose from.
 What exactly is the purpose of a theme?
 A theme is a collection of stylesheets and templates that are used to customize the appearance of a WordPress site.

 For instance, there are themes that support eCommerce sites, themes that support photography and art-related websites, and themes created for sites centered around food.
-The theme you choose, and customize in the backend of your site, will determine how it appears to your viewers on the front end.
+The theme you choose and customize will determine how your site appears to your viewers on the front end.
 The average cost of a premium theme is around $49.00.
 This could be a one-time purchase or paid on a yearly basis.

 WordPress sites can be further customized by using plugins for added functionality.
 There are thousands to choose from.
 Plugins are snippets of software that are uploaded and activated to a WordPress dashboard to expand the functionality of a website.